tzlaine/small_wg1_papers/P2728_unicode_1_transcoding.md

 // This one, not so much.
 Since we don't have the View type, we have to make
 // the type of current_position_ a template parameter, even if there's only one
-// type ever in use.
+// type ever in use for a given view.

 template<typename Iterator>
 struct my_other_state_type